Recipe: Sweet Potato Fajitas

 4. Carefully remove the hot baking sheet from the oven, flip the sweet potatoes, and then push them to one half of the baking sheet.
 Add the bell peppers and onions to the other half of the baking sheet and spread into an even layer.
 Place the baking sheet back on the middle rack and place the foil-wrapped tortillas on the lower rack.
 Roast until sweet potatoes are tender, 12 to 15 minutes more.
 Meanwhile, make the crema.

-5. Make the crema: Place the sour cream, lime zest, and 2 teaspoons of the lime juice in a small bowl, season with salt, and stir to combine.
+5. Make the crema: Place the yogurt, lime zest, and 2 teaspoons of the lime juice in a small bowl, season with salt, and stir to combine.

 6. When the vegetables are ready, drizzle with the remaining lime juice, toss to combine, and transfer to a serving bowl.
 Serve with the warmed tortillas, lime crema, and toppings.